koka-lang/koka/doc/spec/tour.kk.md

 which is quite close to regular record syntax but without any special rules;
 it is just functions all the way down!

-Also, Koka automatically generates accessor functions for each field in a struct (or other data type), and we can access the `age` of a `:person` as `brian.age` (which is of course just syntactic sugar for `age(brian)`).
+Also, &koka; automatically generates accessor functions for each field in a struct (or other data type), and we can access the `age` of a `:person` as `brian.age` (which is of course just syntactic sugar for `age(brian)`).